-Date Adopted: October 5, 2021

-New Business

-Item # 2021-10-04 Action to consider accepting 864 feet of Winding Brook Way as a public roadway.
+Date Adopted: , 2021 New Business Item # 2021-10-04 Action to consider accepting 864 feet of Winding Brook Way as a public roadway.
 (Councilor Pratt Spon.)

-Moved by Councilor Phillips, seconded by Councilor Shepard and VOTED to allow Councilor Hartwell to recuse himself from the vote due to a conflict of interest.
-6 yeas that the Town Council accepts Winding Brook Way as a public roadway;

-Order # 21-139 Moved by Councilor Hager, seconded by Councilor Kuech and Ordered, rural access road.

-And

-Be it Further Ordered, that the Winding Brook Way be classified as a

-Order #21-139 was VOTED 3 yeas, 3 nays (Wilder Cross, Pratt, Shepard) 1 recuse.
-Item fails

-Item# 2021-10-05 Action to consider filling a vacancy on the Gorham
+Proposed Order #21-139 Ordered, that the Town Council accepts Winding Brook Way as a public roadway; and Be It Further Ordered, that Winding Brook Way be classified as a Rural Access Road.
+Item# 2021-10-05 Action to consider filling a vacancy on the Gorham Conservation Commission.
+(Appointments Committee Spon.)
+Proposed

 Conservation Commission.
-(Appointments Committee Spon.)